acrolinx/sidebar-sdk-js/README.md

 3. Before you can run this example, you need to configure some settings in the [config.js](/samples/config.js).
    Please fill in `clientSignature` and `serverAdress` with the values that were provided by Acrolinx (after your kickoff meeting).
-   Note that this sample will only connect to Acrolinx Servers using HTTPS and having [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled.
+   Note that the sidebar will only connect to Acrolinx Servers, that have [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled, using HTTPS.

 4. Now you can start the development server by typing: